PerHenrikS/LispGo/README.md

 ## LispGo - A lisp implementation in golang
-#### A semi-generic lisp implementation in golang.
+#### Work in progress

 ### Goal

 The purpose of this project is to better understand how languages work.
 I have been playing around with programming language implementation and wanted a somewhat easy language to implement.

 ### Design choices